-It has taken me a year to be able to tell this story, a year since my baby was born, and a year since I lost my mind, a year since I began recovering from severe postpartum depression.
+It has taken me a year to be able to tell this story, a year since my baby was born, a year since I lost my mind, a year since I began recovering from severe postpartum depression.

 I’m going to talk about postpartum depression which will be healing and uncomfortable for me, but getting a dialogue started is so necessary.

 I was prone to depression since my teens, but it was always mild and manageable.
 I never imagined the darkness that would descend after this perfect little miracle appeared.
 The first week home was magic; I was on such a high and in awe of how surreal life was.
 Slowly I became lonely, which was odd because there was now another little soul with me at all times.
 I had help, meals, well wishes, visitors, and a beautiful baby who happened to be a naturally great nurser.

 I had everything and yet I felt empty.

 I couldn’t understand this feeling, I kept blaming the hormones and hoped it would be over soon.
 I prayed it wouldn’t be long because the darkness was getting overwhelming and my milk production started to suffer which meant my baby was always eating, always hungry, and always crying.
 I would’ve given a limb for five minutes of sleep.
 All this time the darkness was taking over, enveloping me.
 I felt trapped and terrified.